EllyPirelly/learnings-wes-bos-JSbeginner/module-08-data-types/README.md

 console.log(person.age); // 50
 ```

-**How is it possible to change a variable value that has been created with `const`?!**
+**Why is it possible to change a variable value that has been created with `const`?!**

-- `const` does not mean that the VALUE of an object cannot be changed
+- `const` does NOT mean that the VALUE of an object cannot be changed
-- `const` means that the BINDING to `person` cannot be changed - properties CAN change but the actual object itself can never be overwritten entirely
+- `const` means that the BINDING to `person` cannot be changed - properties CAN change but the actual object itself (`person`) can never be overwritten entirely

 ### Immutable object